BioMedIA/dHCP-release-notes/cite.md

 that use KCL-Imperial-Oxford developing Human Connectome Project (dHCP) data should acknowledge the funding sources and cite relevant publications that describe key methods used by the dHCP to acquire and process the data.
-This web page provides guidance on both fronts.
+This page provides guidance on both fronts.

 ## Acknowledge the Funding Source